ucsb-cs184-f23/pj-android-02/team/sprint02/lect07.md

 Luke brainstormed what our UI should look like and will post images of what screens should look like

 Cyril worked on hw2 and updated the ReadMe

+Discussed whether to include various issues in the MVP.